Heel Pain Treatment Reservoir

 As a general rule of thumb, stretching a sore Achilles should be approached with caution.
 Gentle stretching may or may not support promoting healing, depending on various factors, while excessive stretching may cause additional pain or damage.
 As such, we recommend that you seek professional advice if you have a sore Achilles before attempting any stretches.

-Morning heel pain is often attributed to plantar fasciitis.
-This prevalent condition arises when the plantar fascia, a band of connective tissue that extends along the underside of the foot, becomes tight and rigid overnight when not in use.
-As a result, it can take a while in the morning for the plantar fascia to adapt to being utilised, resulting in heel pain.
+The presence of morning heel pain is often associated with plantar fasciitis.
+This prevalent condition occurs when the plantar fascia, which is a band of connective tissue running along the bottom of the foot, becomes tight and rigid overnight when not in use.
+Consequently, it may take some time in the morning for the plantar fascia to adapt to being utilised, resulting in heel pain.

 The management of heel pain at home depends on its cause and severity.
 In instances of mild pain, rest and activity adjustments may be good.
 However, if the pain is severe or continues for an extended period, it is prudent to seek a personalised assessment from a podiatrist.